-49 Assembly or committee may authorise publication
+50 Assembly or committee may authorise publication

-(1) The Assembly may authorise the publication of a document relating to proceedings in the Assembly.
+(1) The Assembly may authorise publication of a parliamentary record.

 (2) A committee may authorise publication of-

 - (a) evidence given before the committee; or - (b) a document presented or submitted to the committee; or - (c) a document (including a report) prepared or made by the committee.